spinnaker/spinnaker.github.io/setup/ci/travis.md

    --address https://api.travis-ci.org \
    --base-url https://travis-ci.org \
-   --github-token <token> \ # The GitHub token to authenticate to Travis --number-of-repositories # How many repos the integration should fetch each
+   --github-token <token> \ # The GitHub token to authenticate to Travis --number-of-jobs # How many jobs the integration should fetch each
                     # time the poller runs, higher than max expected
-                            # during polling interval
+                    # during polling interval.
+Defaults to 100.
    ```